-Preheat oven to 350 degrees F. Coat a bundt pan with baking spray, then set aside.
+Preheat oven to 350 F. Coat a bundt pan with baking spray, then set aside.

-In a large bowl, sift together flour, baking powder, baking soda, and salt.
+In a large mixing bowl, sift together flour, baking powder, baking soda, and salt.
 Set bowl aside.

 Using about 1/2 a cup at a time, add dry ingredients to bowl.
 Mix until dry ingredients are no longer visible and there are no clumps.
 Use a spatula to scrape the sides and bottom of the bowl to free any excess flour mixture.
 Use a whisk to gently blend and break up any clumps.
 Batter may be very thin - this is okay.